oomlout/oomlout_oomp_builder/parts/hardware_bolt_6_mm_65_mm/readme.md

-# Hardware Bolt 6 Mm 65 Mm
+# Hardware Bolt 6 mm 65 mm

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base